SonicMastr/Python-Player-Vita/README.md

 Create applications for the PSVita using Python to interface with Native PSVita libraries.

 Use the included libraries or even extend the application with your own.
-The application will audiomatically run `main.py`
+The application will automatically run `main.py`

 ## Build Instructions